edgedb/edgedb/docs/ai/reference_python.rst

    these methods are available on an AI client of either type.

    :ivar options:
-       An instance of :py:class:`AIOptions`, storing the AI options.
+       An instance of :py:class:`RAGOptions`, storing the RAG options.

    :ivar context:
        An instance of :py:class:`QueryContext`, storing the context for AI